top of page

 ABOUT THE AUTHOR

-Dr. Petra Richterová is a SCHOLAR, PHOTOGRAPHER, and FILMMAKER who received her doctorate from Yale University (2010) specializing in the Arts of the African Diaspora.
-She has photographed for Jazz at Lincoln Center and The Black Rock Coalition, and her images have been shown at Columbia University, Fábrica de Arte Cubano, and The Studio Museum in Harlem.
-Petra’s first short film, ON MY MIND (Blue Note Records), premiered with Afropunk in 2020, and her second short film, ARE YOU HEARING ME?, premiered with Vibe Music Collective in 2021.
-She is a 2021-22 Scholar-in-Residence at the Schomburg Center for Research in Black Culture (NYPL) where she is completing her scholarly book on AfroCuban dance, Rumba: A Philosophy of Motion.
-Petra is a Professor of African and African American Art History at Savannah College of Art and Design.
+Dr. Petra Richterová, born in Prague, Czechoslovakia, is a scholar, photographer, and filmmaker who received her doctorate from Yale University specializing in African and Afro-Diasporic Arts (2010).
+She has photographed for Jazz at Lincoln Center and The Black Rock Coalition, and her images have been shown at Columbia University, Fábrica de Arte Cubano, The Wilmer Jennings Gallery, and The Studio Museum in Harlem.
+Petra’s debut short sonic film, ON MY MIND (Blue Note Records), premiered with Afropunk in 2020.
+She followed with ARE YOU HEARING ME?
+(Vibe Music Collective) in 2021, and AMYGDALA (Strick Muzic) in 2023.
+Her monograph, Sound of Light: Music Photography and Conversations with the Artists, spans 25 years of photography documenting the griots of Black music.
+As a 2021–22 Scholar-in-Residence at the Schomburg Center, she developed her forthcoming scholarly book, Rumba: A Philosophy of Motion.
+Petra is an Officer of Research at Columbia University’s Center for Jazz Studies, and Professor of African and African American arts at Savannah College of Art and Design.
 She spends her time between Brooklyn and Savannah.

 Petra_Portrait 2019.jpg